BosEriko/config/README.md

 # Config
 This is my personal config.
-Feel free to use it or fork it.

 ## Installation Scripts
 The config is divided into parts for modularity: